samcruickshank/samcruickshank.github.io/_pages/about.md

 Since being astounded by the amazing diversity of species within the Amazon, I have had a particular interest in amphibian species, and they have been the focus of most of my conservation and research activities in the past decade.

-**I am currently in search of a new position; either focussed on applied ecological research, or within a non-academic conservation oriented organisation.**
+**I am currently in search of a new position; I am interested in opportunities for ecological research, or within a non-academic conservation oriented organisation.**